jaypaulb/Canvus-Go-API/tasks.md

 > The following advanced abstractions/utilities are required for full parity with the design in Abstractions.md.
 Work will proceed through these in order.
 (2024-06-16)

-- [ ] **Generic Filtering Abstraction**
+- [x] **Generic Filtering Abstraction**
-    - Implement a reusable, client-side filtering struct supporting arbitrary JSON, wildcards, and JSONPath-like selectors for all list/get endpoints.
+    - Implemented as Filter struct with support for arbitrary JSON, wildcards, and JSONPath-like selectors for all list/get endpoints.
+Documented in README and code.
+Complete as of 2024-06-16.
-- [ ] **Connector Creation with Widget Spawning**
+- [x] **Connector Creation with Widget Spawning**
-    - Enhance CreateConnector to support widget creation as part of connector creation.
+    - CreateConnector supports widget creation for src/dst if provided as widget JSON.
+Complete as of 2024-06-16.
-- [ ] **Recursive Widget Search (findWidget/findWidgetIn)**
+- [x] **Recursive Widget Search (findWidget/findWidgetIn)**
-    - Implement recursive search utilities for widgets using arbitrary JSON queries and selectors.
+    - Implemented as FindWidgetsAcrossCanvases and FilterSlice utilities, supporting recursive and cross-canvas widget search with flexible queries.
+Complete as of 2024-06-16.
-- [ ] **Response Validation & Retry Logic**
+- [x] **Response Validation & Retry Logic**
-    - Add centralized response validation and retry logic for mismatches and transient errors.
+    - Centralized response validation and retry logic implemented in session.go, with relaxed numeric comparison and robust error handling.
+Complete as of 2024-06-16.
 - [x] **Geometry Utilities (contains, touches)**
     - Add utilities to determine widget containment and overlap within a canvas.
     - Implemented WidgetsContainId with explicit canvasID requirement and detailed documentation.
 Usage examples provided in godoc.